dstefanov46/rtd-tutorial/docs/source/index.rst

-Welcome to Lumache's documentation!
+PV Forecaster Documentation
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+PV Forecaster is a Python app for prediction of PV generation across Slovenia.
+It was developed for the Slovenian Transmission Network Operator ELES.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, which includes information on how to :ref:`installation` the **conda** environment, as well as description of the `code` which represents the *PV Forecaster* app.

 .. note::